 Self-cleaning slicker brushes are welcomed in most cases because it can be difficult to remove the fur otherwise.
 Some brushes have touch bristles that will poke at your fingers when you attempt to remove the fur.

-For most Persian cats, we recommend the Safari Self-Cleaning Slicker Brush for Cats.
-This brush can dig into a cat’s coat and remove much of the loose fur underneath.
-It is also self-cleaning, which makes it easier to clean.
+For most Persian cats, we recommend the Hepper Cat Brush.
+This brush can easily run through a cat’s thick coat and remove much of the loose fur underneath.
+It is also one-click hair removal, which makes it easier to clean.
 It is comfortable to use and has a nice handle for preventing fatigue.

 We recommend purchasing the Burt’s Bees Double-Sided Cat Comb as well.
-This cheap comb is inexpensive, but it is great for spot-cleaning and removing dirt.
+This budget buy is inexpensive, but it is great for spot-cleaning and removing dirt.
 It can get rid of mats without hurting your cat too much.
 The double-sided comb makes it quite versatile, so you shouldn’t need another comb.

 Hopefully, our reviews helped you locate the best brush for your feline.
 You may want to purchase more than one for different situations so you can provide your feline with a complete grooming experience.
 If you have any questions about which brush is best for you and your cat, then we recommend re-reading the buyer’s guide.

-- The 10 Best Brushes for Persian Cats — Reviews & Top Picks 2021
+- 10 Best Brushes for Siberian Cats – Reviews & Top Picks